-The list below is a good guide to what you’ll need to keep your home clean, most of the time.
+The list below is a good guide to what you’ll need to keep your home clean most of the time.
 There will be special projects that may require other tools or products.
 These links may not reflect the best price at any given time.
-The links are to help you know what to look for the next time you are at the store, if you don’t want to just buy it now.
+The links are to help you know what to look for the next time you are at the store if you don’t want to buy it now.

-- A corn straw broom (I’m tall, and I like a sturdy broom.
+- A corn straw broom (Heather is tall and likes a sturdy broom.
 Hang this, don’t lean it in a corner to make it last longer.
-If you lean it the bristles will bend, shortening the life-span considerably.)
+If you lean it, the bristles will bend, shortening the life span considerably.)

 - OXO dustpan and brush

 - Mop – Yes, you’ll replace the sponge heads regularly.
-I’ve got no particular favorites.
+Heather has no particular favorites.
 Lisa prefers the O-Cedar EasyWring Microfiber Spin Mop & Bucket Floor Cleaning System

 - Rubber gloves — anything with a cuff, really.
-I hate wet sleeves.
+We hate wet sleeves.

 - Paper towels/rags/old t-shirts